Skip to Content

 • Pipeline embolization

-UPMC Mercy joins an elite group of Comprehensive Stroke Center certified hospitals in the nation.
-To be eligible, hospitals must comply with stroke-related standards as a Primary Stroke Center and demonstrate the significant resources, staff and training that are necessary for the treatment of the most complex stroke cases, including interventional procedures for acute strokes and hemorrhages.
-These additional requirements, include:
+UPMC Mercy is the only Thrombectomy-Capable Stroke Center in Western Pennsylvania, and is proud to be part of an elite group of certified stroke hospitals nationwide championing excellence in stroke patient care.
+To be eligible, hospitals must comply with best practice standards of care and demonstrate the availability of specific resources, staff and training that are necessary for the treatment of the most complex stroke cases including interventional procedures for acute strokes and hemorrhages.

 • A dedicated intensive care unit that is staffed around the clock